 - GRADE 9: THE WRITTEN WORD

 - GRADE 10: ART, ARCHITECTURE & THE AMERICAN EXPERIENCE

 - GRADE 11: COLLEGE BOUND

 Grade 9: The Written Word

-Writing is a core life skill and a core part of the freshman curriculum.
-The ninth-grade writing experience includes some particularly distinctive elements that punctuate students’ English and World History classes.
-Students write 24 five-paragraph essays in English, and they learn to craft effective outlines and compose a scholarly research paper in World History.
-Students celebrate the written word orally through participation in Poetry Out Loud, a nationally recognized program that helps them gain a strong appreciation for masterworks of poetry.
-Canterbury students are also state leaders in the Scholastic Writing Competition.
-Collectively, these experiences are foundational for work in Grades 10-12, for college and beyond.
+Writing is an important life skill and the core of the freshman curriculum.
+The ninth-grade writing experience includes particularly distinctive elements that punctuate students’ English and World History classes.
+Students write 24 five-paragraph essays, learning to create effective outlines and compose scholarly research papers in World History.
+Students celebrate the written word orally through participation in Poetry Outloud, a nationally recognized program that helps develop a strong appreciation for masterworks of poetry.
+Collectively, these foundational experiences prepare students for Grades 10-12, college and beyond.

-While Canterbury’s entire mission is college preparatory, senior year is marked by a number of experiences that explicitly focus on college and beyond.
-The vast majority of students serve as Senior Leaders, and each of the Canterbury Houses and major student government committees are led by seniors.
-All seniors take seminars in Ethics and Diversity as well as topic-based seminars to prepare them for life beyond the walls of Canterbury.
-Students begin the year with College Bound for seniors, a weekly class that builds on the junior year class and helps students stay on top of the college application process.
-Seniors end their High School experience with 40 hours of internships, during which they explore various possible career paths by shadowing professionals in a wide variety of occupations and settings - their first step into their new world ahead.
+While Canterbury’s mission is to provide a college preparatory education, senior year includes experiences focusing on college and beyond.
+Students begin the year with College Bound for Seniors, a course that builds on the junior year course and focuses on the college application process.
+Through the year, students complete ethics, diversity and other topic-based seminars; serve as Senior Leaders; and lead Canterbury Houses and major student government committees.
+Seniors end their high school experience with 40 hours of internships, during which they explore various possible career paths by shadowing professionals in a wide variety of occupations and settings.